Strachur: School

 Strachur Primary School is a small school averaging 60 pupils, it has three classrooms and a fair sized playground.
 The school does work for the community such as: beach cleans at Loch Fyne, litter pick ups around the village, and various work with the Loch Lomond Park Rangers and GRAB Trust.

 Amenities

-Strachur has a post office, the two churches of Strachur and Strathlachlan, a hotel/bar, the well-known Creggans Inn, and a local bar, the Clachan.
+Strachur has a post office, the two churches of Strachur and Strathlachlan, the Creggans Inn, and a bar, the Clachan.
 The village Memorial and New halls host events local and for the whole of Cowal and beyond.

 The local smiddy, which closed as a blacksmiths in the 1950s after over 150 years and four generations of the Montgomery family of smiths, is now the Smiddy Museum, open from Easter to 30 September.

-Strachur has its own post office though as of 2013 it is open only 3 days a week and is under threat of closure.
+Strachur has its own post office though as of 2013 it is open three days a week but is under threat of closure.

 Strachur Medical Practice covers a massive geographical area reaching from Cairndow to Strathlachlan.
-As of 2012 the GP claimed his practice was close to bankruptcy because of NHS funding changes.
+As of 2012, the GP claimed his practice was close to bankruptcy because of NHS funding changes.